-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: David P. Arulanantham
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: David P. Arulanantham

 David Arulanantham joined the Foreign Service in June 2005 and is working on the Philippines desk where he covers domestic politics, economics, rule of law, and counterterrorism.
 From 2010-2012, he served as a foreign policy advisor at the U.S. military’s Pacific Command and before that as a political officer in Dhaka, Bangladesh, where he covered the Rohingya refugees, human rights, and labor issues.
 His first tour was at the U.S. consulate in Vancouver, Canada.